In January 2020 Cabinet agreed to commission a business case to examine the viability of establishing a new, fit-for-purpose public media entity.

 - What it would cost to develop, implement and operate the new entity

-Following the completion of the business case, the Minister of Broadcasting, Communications and Digital Media will report back to Cabinet.
+Following the completion of the business case, the Minister of Broadcasting and Media will report back to Cabinet.
 Final decisions on the proposal to establish a new entity will be considered at that time.

 What is included in the business case?